Swetha-anbazhagan/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 ```
 /*
 Program to to count the number of digits in an integer
-Developed by: Abinaya A
+Developed by: Swetha A
-RegisterNumber: 21223040003
+RegisterNumber: 21224040343
 */
 import java.util.Scanner;